phunanon/Ocastio/README.md

 # Ocastio
 An experimental website for online organisational democracy.
-A website running a similar copy to this repository is currently hosted at [ocastio.uk](https://ocastio.uk)
+~A website running a similar copy to this repository is currently hosted at [ocastio.uk](https://ocastio.uk)~
+Shut-down on the 25th of April, 2021.

 ## Prerequisites